sevenwire/db_branch/README.markdown

 `[application]_[environment]_[branch]` or `[databasename]_[branch]` if the
 originals where not named using a `[application]_[environment]` convention.

+You can alter which branch name is used for the creation or purging of databases and config by setting the `DB\_BRANCH` variable.

+    rake db:branch DB_BRANCH=refactor

 You can alter which database is used for the cloning or schema loading by setting the `RAILS\_ENV` variable.